AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/multiple_channel_android.md

 ## Implementation

-To implement the multi-channel functionality, do the following:
+To implement the multi-channel functionality, do the following for each channel:

 1. In your Agora project, define an `RtcConnection` object in the main file.